Tyrn/wei/the-insider-en.typ

 my owner's back, I would be a  headman  there in  two years and  I  would be manumitted and appointed  to a minister position in two more  years.
-But you left  us  free and I  can become  the first minister on Weia with no problem but, you have  to agree,  that even if I emigrate - what is the chance of me becoming a Federation Assembly member?"
+But you left  us  free and I  can become  the first minister on Weia with no problem but, you have  to agree,  that even if I emigrate---what is the chance of me becoming a Federation Assembly member?"

      Bemish  gaped.
 He had  not  met  yet  such  an interpretation  of  the